issacdowling/selfhostedsmarthomeguide/README.md

 sudo cp /home/assistant-main-node/yourfile.wav ~/assistant/profiles
 ```

 Replace pathtoyourfile with the path to your wav file.
 Replace piusername with the username you picked for your Pi.
 Replace hostname with the hostname you picked for your Pi.
 If you're using the same file structure and docker compose files as me, you can keep the rest of the command the same.
 When you press enter, it'll ask for your Pi's password.
 This copies your file to the Pi over ssh.
 If you choose another method to get the file to the Pi, that's fine, just make sure it's in a directory accessible from the docker container, which is why I chose the profiles folder.
+I made my own sounds (which can be found in the resources folder of this guide), however I don't use them, and might repurpose them - they were just two notes played on a digital keyboard.

 Now, go to the top of your intentHandler script, and add ```from subprocess import call```.